dfedor2008/Topaz/Journal.md

 ![image](https://github.com/user-attachments/assets/9d6ee133-5bca-4c68-a8b3-d9f310b69f3c)

 Day 5:
 I added a GPS module so that location can be transmitted.
-I added a ATGM336H, which is a very cheap module.
+I added a ATGM336H with a passive antenna.
+I chose this module because it is a very cheap and affordable.
 ![image](https://github.com/user-attachments/assets/5953250e-d070-40ac-8189-2106e2e3f7e4)